-Truth illuminates fourfold speech by means of the three Holy Names: El, Elohim, YHVH, which signify prayer, Torah and matchmaking/marriages.69
+Truth illuminates fourfold speech by means of the three Holy Names: El, Elohim, YHVH, which signify prayer, Torah and matchmaking/ marriages.69

 El corresponds to prayer.
-This is because El connotes strength; that [God] is powerful and omnipotent.
-And through prayer, Israel is called "El," as in: How do we know that the Holy One, blessed be He, called Yaakov "El"?
+This is because El connotes strength; that [God] is powerful and omnipotent.70 And through prayer, Israel is called "El," as in: How do we know that the Holy One, blessed be He, called Yaakov "El"?
 It is stated (Genesis 33:20), "and called him El..."
-(Megillah 18a).
-Through prayer we take God's strength for ourselves, as it were, and so can nullify His decrees.
+(Megillah 18a).71 Through prayer we take God's strength for ourselves, as it were, and so can nullify His decrees.
 This shows that we have strength.
-The Jewish people are therefore called "El," on account of prayer, which signifies strength.
+The Jewish people are therefore called "El," on account of prayer, which signifies strength.72

 This is as our Sages, of blessed memory, taught: "El is not a man, that He should be false" (Numbers 23:19)-it was not a mortal that made the words of God as if they were false (Yerushalmi, Taanit 2:1).
-Through prayer we nullify God's decrees, and then Israel is called "El."
-This causes
+Through prayer we nullify God's decrees, and then Israel is called "El."73 This causes

-68. You first spoke...stands firm from the first.
-The psalmist (loc. cit.) states that God's Malkhut, His sitting on the throne, as it were, has existed "from the first," even before Creation (Rashi; Radak; and see Tikkuney Zohar #69, p.107b, which links the Throne of Glory with Malkhut).
+Malkhut, His sitting on the throne, as it were, has existed "from the first," even before Creation (Rashi; Radak; and see Tikkuney Zohar #69, p.107b, which links the Throne of Glory with Malkhut).
 Rebbe Nachman connects the "first" associated with the throne/Malkhut with that of Moshe's refusal-"also not since You first spoke"-indicating that the speech of Malkhut, too, was in exile.
 God's Kingship and also the power of speech to reveal His rule were not yet rectified and complete (and will not be until Mashiach arrives; see n.54 above).